Dementia and imagination

 So the challenge of working with people with dementia is to change the nature of our conversations and the way we interact and for us to learn to be with them in the here and now.
 This confounds our expectations of conversational arcs, communicating to share information, to find things out….
 We have to ditch our need to find solutions and give answers.
 We need to change our expectations of purpose and process and activity and instead interact with their reality not impose our own.

-There have been some (controversial care homes in the UK and the Netherlands where the staff work within whatever era the person with dementia is inhabiting rather than trying to drag them back into the ‘reality of present day.
+There have been some (controversial) care homes in the UK and the Netherlands where the staff work within whatever era the person with dementia is inhabiting rather than trying to drag them back into the ‘reality’ of the present day.
 And one effect of this is often to challenge the older person’s carer – who desperately wants to maintain their loved one in the current day, acknowledging their history, personality and relationship.
 Not least because by doing so thus far they have assisted and extended the every day functioning of the one they love.

 The medical and care models assumed by state services focus on prescriptions, wounds being dressed, help getting dressed, washed and fed.
 Yet we all know that our well-being is much wider than those minimal functions – we have the need to connect, to stretch and move, to express emotion, to feel the calm of absorption, to be creative, to feel joy, to laugh, be playful, to smell fresh strawberries or cut grass, to feel someone’s touch of friendship or love.